-Cook the potatoes for 40-50 minutes at 195C/395F flipping it halfway or every 15 minutes so that it cooks evenly
+Cook the potatoes for 40-50 minutes at 195C/395F flipping them halfway or every 15 minutes so that it cooks evenly.

-Are you wondering what to eat with baked potatoes.
-You can make it a complete meal and customising it to your dietary need.
+Are you wondering what to eat with baked potatoes?
+You can make it a complete meal and customize it to your dietary need.
 Baked potatoes are mostly served as lunch but it is a different ball game at mine, we eat it as dinner and I am sure we are not alone on this

-Here are few inspirations for serving it.
-You can serve it with the good old butter, salt and pepper and sour cream
+Here are a few inspirations for serving it.
+You can serve it with the good old butter, salt and pepper, and sour cream

 Instant pot Chili or chili con carne as we call it here in the UK